 How often do you see in your organisations where people openly admit to mistakes without fear of being punished for it?
 Going by the research mentioned above it’s rare that this occurs.
 The less this happens the more cover-ups happen and if you create a culture of cover-ups, the real problems never get discussed or indeed solved.

-One of the most unfortunate examples of this was seen in 1986, the Chornobyl power disaster that directly killed 31 people and indirectly killed over 4000.
+One of the most unfortunate examples of this was seen in 1986, the Chernobyl power disaster that directly killed 31 people and indirectly killed over 4000.
 The culture in Russia at the time did not encourage the raising of concerns or speaking up about mistakes.
 As a result, operators didn’t speak up for fear of authority backlash when they saw and found issues.
 The result was catastrophic resulting in a nuclear explosion.

 3- Framework as a learning problem, not an execution problem